Trundicho/warp-reader-vaadin/README.md

 5. Start WarpReaderApplication class from your IDE.
 Spring-Boot Tomcat will be started.
 6. Open browser at localhost:8080 and use WarpReader

-## Deployment
+### Deployment

 The default profile in the pom.xml builds a tomcat ready war.
-There is also a jetty profile.
+There is also a jetty profile that builds a jetty ready war.

 ## Built With